What follows is a list of the finest tucked-away, secret, hidden, or otherwise nearly-impossible-to-find bars.

 The Jubjub Bar | Shoreditch

-A neat, music-inspired hidden bar, with a constantly changing menu of cocktails put together by one of the world’s best bartenders (officially).
+A neat, music-inspired hidden bar, where one of the bartenders takes over the menu every month.
 Plus, you can apply for membership (it’s free) for complimentary welcome drinks, your own personal door key, and more.
 READ MORE

 How to get in: Walk into the wardrobe in Callooh Callay, and ignore the FIRST hidden bar – head past it, and stride up the curtain-covered stairs.
 That’s where the Jubjub’s at.

 Details: 65 Rivington Street, EC2A 3AY | Tues-Sat, 7pm-2am (the main bar is open everyday)

 Enter a dimly-lit neighbourhood cocktail bar entirely composed of exposed brickwork, scaffolding planks, Victorian floorboards and Motown records.
 There you’ll find head bartender Dorian – a man who returned from travelling the world completely fluent in the language of mixing killer drinks – serving up their signature cocktails.
 READ MORE

 How to get in: Head for the black door next to an 1980s tailoring shop with a ramshackle wall sign.

 Details: 29A Wentworth Street, E1 7TB | Open Mon-Thur 5pm-midnight, Fri & Sat 2pm-1am, Sun 5-11pm